DaUmega/daumega.github.io/README.md

 - 100% free, open-source, and ad-free
 - No accounts or logins required
 - All data is stored **locally on your device**
+- Uses intelligent math to **predict future cycles and ovulation** based on your personal history
 - Works on desktop and mobile

 👉 Try it here: [https://daumega.github.io/ptracker/index.html](https://daumega.github.io/ptracker/index.html)